pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![OpenShift Cluster Home](images/OCP07.png)

-- You are ready to use your OCP 4.7 Cluster.
+- You are ready to use your OCP 4.12 Cluster.
 Don't forget to install the command line client that you downloaded  earlier.

 ### Install the Command Line Interface

 You have the choice of installing the OpenShift Command Line interface for Linux, Mac or Windows.
-In this part of the tutorial, I'm going to set up the command line on the Red Hat Enterprise Linux server...
+In this part of the tutorial, I'm going to set up the command line on the Red Hat Enterprise Linux 8 server that I used for the installation of the OpenShift cluster.

-- Untar the OpenShift client
+- Untar the OpenShift client.
 ```
 $ tar xvf openshift-client-linux.tar.gz
 README.md
 oc
 ```
-- Move the oc and kubectl files to the /usr/local/bin directory
+- Move the oc and kubectl files to the /usr/local/bin directory.
 ```
 $ sudo mv oc /usr/local/bin
 $ sudo mv kubectl /usr/local/bin